by Rebekah L. Fraser

 On the other hand, if the sensation is sharp and single-pointed, then the student should ease out of the pose.
 Sharp, single-pointed pain may be an indication that the student has gone beyond their edge in some way.
 This is undesirable in yoga.

 Hearing the distinction between these two types of sensation, I realize that what I’m feeling is a full muscle sensation.
 Devarshi says that sometimes overly tight psoas muscles cause hip pain, and that staying in Warrior I for an extended time can actually ease the pain.
 I find this hard to believe, but at this point, the sensation is so strong, so overpowering, and it feels as if I’ve been in the pose for so long, that I may as well stay with it and see what happens.
 This is what we call an inquiry: “Now the inquiry of yoga.”
 Will I still have functioning hips when this is over?

 At last, Devarshi rises from the pose, signaling that we, his obedient, adoring students, may also ease out of the pose.
 A smile spreads across my face involuntarily.
 It comes straight from my hips.
 The pain that has visited me for five years has left my body.
 Have I mentioned how much I LOVE Warrior I?

-Rebekah is a freelance writer and consultant who is currently studying in Kripalu’s 200-Hour Yoga Teacher Training program.
+Rebekah is a freelance writer and consultant who studied in Kripalu’s 200-Hour Yoga Teacher Training program.
 This is the third in a series of guest blog posts she is writing for the Kripalu blog, Thrive.